 Which phrase (a familiar one from Meg’s lips) sent Vicki wafting back in time to her Close-Up Encounter of the First Kind with Dennis Desmond, surrounded by the volleyball team on the Yellow Submarine:

 Accept our love, our homage and our duty

 A-wop bop a loo bop a lop bam boom—

 (Give it a rest, Dennis.)

-The police wanted Vicki’s Pet Rock as Exhibit A or B or C, but couldn’t locate it in the Carstairs basement or embedded in Mr. Freeze’s space-crotch or popped out onto the greystone’s grounds.
+The police wanted Vicki’s Pet Rock as Exhibit A or B or C in the Hasleman case, but couldn’t locate it in the Carstairs basement or embedded in Mr. Freeze’s space-crotch or popped out onto the greystone’s grounds.
 Isabel, who’d probably never set foot in a utility room before, tried to find it too (if only so Mauly wouldn’t) but turned up no mustard-colored trace.

-“Don’t worreee,” she marshmallowed to Vicki, “I’m sure nobody’ll think you made all this up.
+“Don’t worreee,” she marshmallowed to Vicki, “I’m sure nobody’ll think you made it all up.
 Not after the mess he made in my bedroom!”